sunilkumar2170/AMRIT/gsoc-contributor-guidance.md

-# Contributor Guidance Document for GSoC
+# Contributor Guidance for GSoC 2025

 Welcome to PSMRI!